hashicorp/vault-lambda-extension/README.md

 `us-west-1`, `us-west-2`.

-The extension authenticates with Vault using [AWS IAM auth][vault-aws-iam-auth], and writes the result as JSON to disk.
-It also writes a vault token to `/tmp/vault/token`.
-All configuration is supplied via environment variables.
+The extension authenticates with Vault using [AWS IAM auth][vault-aws-iam-auth], and all configuration is supplied via environment variables.
+There are two methods to read secrets, which can both be used side-by-side:

+* Configure environment variables such as `VAULT_SECRET_PATH` for the extension to read a secret and write it to disk.
+* Make unauthenticated requests to the extension's local server at `http://127.0.0.1:8200`, which will add an authentication header and proxy to the configured `VAULT_ADDR`.

 ## Getting Started